dddappp/sui-blog-example/README.md

 It is possible that you feel that the default generated CRUD logic does not meet your needs, for example, you may want to add comment without passing the `Owner` argument to `entry fun add_comment` and directly use the sender account address as the owner, then this requirement can currently be satisfied as follows.

-First, remove the use of the `MOVE_CRUD_IT` preprocessor from the `Comment` entity definition in the dddml model document.

-Then, define a custom method in the model file like this:
+First, define a custom method in the model file like this:

 ```yaml
 aggregates: